ACMG CNV Classification wizard

 Manual review ensures that edge cases are interpreted accurately and remain clinically relevant.

-The ACMG SNV classification wizard features:
+The ACMG CNV classification wizard includes:

 1. Automatically calculated ACMG class and score